Duolingo vs. Rosetta Stone: Which Works Better, Gamified Learning or Natural Immersion?

 You have to use the app every day to maintain your streak.
 The amount of time spent on the app isn’t much (between five and 20 minutes a day), but the issue is in remembering to use the app every single day.

-Another cost is that the app relies heavily on translation.
-Translation comes in handy for language beginners, but for progression beyond the basics, you’ll also need to start challenging yourself by learning through contextual clues, similar to what you’d do while reading the interactive subtitles on FluentU videos.
+Another downside is that the app relies heavily on translation.
+Translation comes in handy for beginners, but for progression beyond the basics, you’ll also need to start challenging yourself by learning through contextual clues.

 Also, speech recognition on Duolingo isn’t the best.
 It’s fine for a free app, but you’ll definitely have to look elsewhere if you want native speaker feedback.